Skip to content

 How the archive is built

-ci/scripts/release.py builds the server (Stage A), stages the Unreal plugin source with FlatBuffers codegen (Stage B), builds the docs site (Stage C), and zips everything (Stage D).
+ci/scripts/release.py builds the production server, then stages the Unreal plugin (FlatBuffers codegen + the server bundled into its Binaries/ThirdParty/TryllServer/Default/ folder) and zips it into a per-engine archive.
 The server's data/server-config.json is patched with production overrides and models.json is filtered to the shipping audience.
+The Unity package ships separately as tryll-unity-<version>.7z.

 Step 2 — Install the Unreal plugin